It’s 1967. A classic Volkswagen Bug cruises the streets of Milan, Italy. It parks, and two smartly dressed business men get out.

 The narrator begins,

-As if it were a moment lifted from a Fellini film, a stylish secretary welcomes the silhouetted businessmen with a “Buongiorno!” and leads them down a corridor to the office master designer.
+As if it were a moment lifted from a Federico Fellini film, a stylish secretary welcomes the silhouetted businessmen with a “Buongiorno!” and leads them down a corridor to the office of the master designer.

 “Buongiorno!” he welcomes the Volkswagen reps as they slip into modernistic office chairs and reach into their briefcases to pull out a their project specs.